danielgafni/dagster-ray/README.md

 ## Resources

+### `LocalRay`

+A dummy resource which is useful for testing and development.
+It doesn't do anything, but provides the same interface as the other `*Ray` resources.

 ### `KubeRayCluster`

 `KubeRayCluster` can be used for running Ray computations on Kubernetes.
 Requires `KubeRay Operator` to be installed the Kubernetes cluster.